-Last year we invested in a measured all weather track around our lower field in order for us to undertake the Mile a Day project at Greenfield.
-This cost £9060.96 for the track (all our funding for that year).
-No other equipment was necessary.
+Over the last few years, we have invested the Sport's Premium Funding in a variety of ways.
+Initially we bought our Daily Mile track in order for us to undertake the Mile a Day project at Greenfield.
+This cost £9060.96 for the track which was all of our funding for that year.

-All children at Greenfield, whatever their age or ability, walk around the track daily with the aim of walking a mile a day (or use their wheelchair etc).
+All children at Greenfield, whatever their age or ability, walk or run around the track daily with the aim of walking or running a mile a day (or use their wheelchair etc).
 Younger children, aged 2 or 3, will only be walking a short way, however we expect the aim for the majority to walk 7 times around the track which equals one mile.
 Our school aim is for all children to be able to run or access the mile by the time they leave school.
+We have also spent the funding on raising the profile of the daily mile and encouraging children to get involved.
+We spent £500 training children to be Mile Monitors and bringing in software that would compare us nationally and locally with other schools taking part in the Daily Mile, and we were running and walking more miles each day than many schools in the country.
 The aim of this is for all children to be engaged in regular physical activity that will kick start a healthier lifestyle and can become a lifelong choice as well as raising the profile of physical activity across the school that is not a competitive sport.

 Physically active children and young people perform better academically than their inactive peers and those who are most active benefit the most.Dr Richard Bailey, International Council of Sport Science and Physical Education